robiulalam210/flutterinterviewQucation/README.md

 1)What is Flutter?
 Flutter is an open-source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
 Flutter is not a language; it is an SDK.
 Flutter apps use the Dart programming language for creating an app.
 The first alpha version of Flutter was released in May 2017.
+Flutter 3.13 extends its support to Android 14 while also refining iOS functionalities Flutter 3.10 is live!

 2) What is Dart?
 It is open-source and developed by Google in 2011.
 The purpose of Dart programming is to create frontend user interfaces for the web and mobile apps.
 Dart is a client-optimized language for developing fast apps on any platform.
 Its goal is to offer the most productive programming language for multi-platform development.
+3.2.6 / 24 January 2024

 3)What are the Flutter widgets?
 Flutter widgets are built using a modern framework that takes inspiration from React.
 The central idea is that you build your UI out of widgets.
 Widgets describe what their view should look like given their current configuration and state.
 When a widget’s state changes, the widget rebuilds its description, which the framework diffs against the previous description to determine the minimal changes needed in the underlying render tree to transition from one state to the next.